-Four Main Zones
+Four Main Operating Zones (Where are you operating now?)

 Zone of Incompetence: You are bogged down doing tasks that you are not good at, that others can do much better.
 The solution is to avoid doing them altogether.